Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 8) In your web browser, any web browser, enter

-Regardless of the setting of useLittleFSToServe_pfodWeb you can always use the pfodParser .html files to access and display the GUI via http but entering the IP address of the board in the HTTP connection details.
+Regardless of the setting of useLittleFSToServe_pfodWeb you can always use the pfodWeb.html to access and display the GUI via HTTP by entering the IP address of the board in pfodWeb.html's HTTP connection details.

 pfodWeb versus pfodApp